 At Nearpod, we are always inspired by the passion, empathy, and innovation that women bring to their work.
-We’re humbled to have thousands of incredible women using Nearpod every day with their students.
+We’re humbled to have thousands of incredible women using Nearpod daily with their students.

-Our PioNear community is comprised of a diverse group of educators, working tirelessly to engage students and support other teachers.
-In honor of Women’s History Month, we’d like spotlight some of the women in the Nearpod educator community whom we admire.
+Our PioNear community comprises a diverse group of educators working tirelessly to engage students and support other teachers.
+In honor of Women’s History Month, we’d like to spotlight some of the women in the Nearpod educator community whom we admire.

-Learn about what these 14 women have accomplished, how they empower female students, and represent female narratives in their instruction.
+Learn about what these 14 women have accomplished and how they empower female students and represent female narratives in their instruction.

 Meet the educators

 Ph.D. student at The University of Georgia, former elementary teacher.
 In 2020, Kali had her first author paper accepted in a peer-reviewed journal.

 Instructional Technology Specialist in Georgia.
 Rosie is in the process of adding Gifted Certification to her teaching certificate and is a member of the Liberty Aspiring Leaders Academy.

 Spanish and STEAM Educator, Consultant, and Attorney.
 In 2020, Rachelle published her 4th and 5th books and became an ISTE Certified Educator.